rethinkdb/rethinkdb-rs/1-get-started/drivers/index.md

 # Contribute a driver #

-Help make RethinkDB available on more platforms &mdash; contribute a driver for another language, or join one of the existing projects.
+Help make RethinkDB available on more platforms&mdash;contribute a driver for another language, or join one of the existing projects.
 To get started with driver development: